Jiblex/Honeynet/README.md

 <br>
 <br>

 After hardening, NSGs were reconfigured to block all traffic that did not come from the admin workstation.
-All other resouces were protected by their firewalls and Private Endpoint.
+All other resources were protected by their firewalls and their private endpoints.

 ## Attack Maps